 Clowns are supposed to be funny.
 They're supposed to make everyone laugh, especially children.
 This is the entire point of their existence.
 A truly good clown is supposed to be a Friend to All Children.
 Sometimes they succeed.
 But for some people, clowns awaken some primal fear.
-There are children who won't go near a clown without screaming.
+There are children who won't go near a clown without shaking, freezing up or even screaming.

 Their face is... fake, corpse-like, most often the makeup they use does NOT help, the emotions aren't real, the smile is just painted on.
 The outfit and big shoes are downright grotesque.
 There's something seriously wrong with a clown to some people, and this resonates deep within the part of us that still believes that there is a monster in the closet, that will get out if you don't keep the door closed.

 It's startlingly uncommon to find clown characters who are genuinely good.
 More commonly, writers tap into the fear: the Monster Clown is a classic villain.
 Expect the Monster Clown to parody humor, with classic jokes becoming deadly; acid in the plastic flowers pinned to their lapels and joy buzzers with fatal amounts of voltage, among other things.
 If they work in a circus, it'll be a Circus of Fear.
 Likewise, also expect them to crack dark jokes while killing them and laugh maniacally.
 Sometimes, a Monster Clown just LOOKS like a clown, and doesn't do what clowns normally do, like tell jokes or work in a circus or go to kids' parties.
 If there is a clown in a work that just looks like one, it's almost guaranteed that it is a Monster Clown.
 Because, you know, you just don't go about dressing like a clown without doing anything clowny.